Disability pension and work

 Grade 3 invalidity pension

-• Represents a decrease in the ability to work of 70 per cent or more.
+• Represents a decline in working capacity of 70 % or more.

 • The percentage rate for calculating the invalidity pension is set at 1,5 % of the calculation base.